kotajacob/kudoer/README.md

 the project.

 ## license
-GNU LGPL version 3 or later, see LICENSE.
+GNU AGPL version 3 or later, see LICENSE.

 ## schema
 ```go